Salt and pepper: it’s more than a seasoning – it’s a way of life.

 Salt and pepper chicken nuggets – The Mad Bantam

 Two of everybody’s favourite things in the world have collided and despite the pressure, it hasn’t disappointed.
-Get a portion or three from The Mad Bantam stall at Baltic Market.
+Get a portion or three from The Mad Bantam when they pop-up at various festivals!

 Salt and pepper Munchie box – Various